isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 20. What documentation does my employee who has been approved to enter Singapore under the PCA need to present to the immigration staff in Singapore before he/she will be allowed entry?

+Please ensure that your employee has a copy (digital or hardcopy) of the PCA approval letter, which may be required as proof during immigration clearance at Malaysia's checkpoint.
 The employee must present a valid passport and work pass at the Singapore checkpoint, otherwise he/she will be turned away.

 #### 21. My employee is suddenly unable to enter Singapore on the date indicated in the application, can I amend the application and seek a refund for the COVID-19 PCR test?